 Choosing a Career in EMS

 Course work to become an EMT can be completed at a college or through a training institute such as the one provided at Tri-Hospital EMS.
-Many people who are not ready for a five day a week college schedule find that taking courses through a training institute allows them they flexibility they are looking for in a course schedule, for employment and personal reasons.
+Many people who are not ready for a five day a week college schedule find that taking courses through a training institute allows greater schedule flexibility.

 Career Opportunities in the EMS Field

 People who work as volunteers on their local Fire Departments may also hold a Medical First Responder License.

 Basic EMTs, the second level in the EMS System, can work on an ambulance, in a hospital or physician’s office.

 Paramedics, the highest level of Pre-Hospital care in the EMS system, has many opportunities to work in different locations.

 Depending on the level of licensure you wish to hold, the training will vary.